lambdaclass/lambda_little_distributed_systems_handbook/README.md

 This also carries another discussion and it's the level of decentralization of a blockchain that uses proof-of-authority.
 We've been talking about the byzantine failures and the intentions of these mechanisms to mitigate those problems maintaining a decentralized and trustless blockchain.
 With mechanisms like this one the permissioned blockchains entered the game.

-Proof-of-work doesn't need any pre-approval of miners because it supposes that everyone starts with the same opportunities to create and add the following block to the blockchain, obviously we know that it's not true but, for Bitcoin, there is no necessity to have a set of allowed participants so the incentive to go and try to be the one who solves the puzzle is bigger.
-In Proof-of-authority entering this validator set can be very hard so it could be the first barrier for newcomers to the network.
+Proof-of-work doesn't need any pre-approval of miners because it supposes that everyone starts with the same opportunities to create and add the following block to the blockchain, we know that it's not true but, for Bitcoin, there is no necessity to have a set of allowed participants so the incentive to go and try to be the one who solves the puzzle is bigger.
+In Proof-of-authority entering this validator set can be hard so it could be the first barrier for newcomers to the network.

 On the other hand the transactions per second that can be executed with proof-of-authority is much bigger and it needs less computational resources to do it.